Prefer Listening over Reading? Try SSC Audible...

-There is no better time to pen these thoughts than at a time when we have entered in 2020, a new year full of promises as well as challenges.
+There is no better time to pen these thoughts than at a time when we have entered 2020, a new year full of promises as well as challenges.
 Old business models crumble, new competitors arise and new concepts dawn with newer challenges.
 However, one thing appears to be unique.
-This year we will see the beginning of the Millennial joining the industries.
+This year we will see the beginning of the Millennials joining the industries.

 Many of us in management positions often miss out on this fact, busy as we are chasing the new targets for 2019.
-Our view of the Millennial, if often a nerd or a youngster in casuals, a 2 day growth of beard (in males), always immersed in his phone.
+Our view of the Millennial, if often a nerd or a youngster in casuals, a 2-day growth of beard (in males), always immersed in his phone.

 These guys are often taken on board with a bit of resistance on our part, primarily because they were the best that our HR could find for us.
-As soon as they join an organization, we put them through the loops, teach then the ropes and get them into the system.
+As soon as they join an organization, we put them through the loops, teach them the ropes and get them into the system.
 We look back regretfully at the age-old days when the recruiters would get us “capable guys” who would slog on the shop floor get their hands and knees dirty run here and there getting their jobs done, often staying back late.
-In our opinion, today guys lack patience, avoid physical strain ask too many questions and so on.
+In our opinion, today guys lack patience, avoid physical strain ask too many questions, and so on.

 Here’s where we go wrong.